anyaevostinar/anyaevostinar.github.io/classes/201-f25/hw4.md

 If you run the tests with the starter code, you should have errors, as you haven't written any code yet.

-# Representing a deck of cards
+## Representing a deck of cards

 In this assignment, you are provided with a class `Deck` that maintains the list of numbers (1-28) in a **circular doubly linked list**.
 A doubly linked list is one where each node has two pointers: one points to the next node, and the other points to the previous one.
 A circular linked list is one where the very last item in the list points to the first one.

 It turns out the deck-rearranging algorithm described above is more straightforward if your deck can be thought of as one big circle of cards that you can flip through in either direction.
 The actual ordering of the numbers is provided as a `String`, which contains the numbers in some given order, on a single line, separated by spaces.

-The constructor for the deck, which is provided for you, looks like this:
+The constructor for the deck, **which is provided for you**, looks like this:

 ```kotlin
 Deck(initialCardOrdering: String)